aisingapore/PeekingDuck/docs/source/tutorials/07_using_model_hub_nodes.rst

    #.
 Object detection
    #.
 Pose estimation

+*Note: The object detection model only detects faces as the generic object detection model is not available in Python at the time of writing.*

 You can use the following command to get a list of supported computer vision tasks and their respective subtasks: